New York City Assault Lawyer

 Even a first-time or misdemeanor assault charge could lead to time in jail upon conviction.
 With so much at stake, it is important to contact a criminal defense attorney immediately following your arrest.
 Assault charges often are the result of a two-sided issue.

 State law defines multiple degrees of assault, ranging from least to most serious.
 The severity of the charges determines the penalties someone faces if convicted.
-A New York City assault lawyer can help mitigate the penalties an individual may face.
+A New York City lawyer can help mitigate the penalties an individual may face during an assault case.

 Assault in the third-degree is defined as intentionally causing injury to another person, or causing harm through criminal negligence with a weapon.
 Assault in the third degree is a misdemeanor and punishable by up to one year in jail and fines up to $1,000.